 Why Christmas Spending gets out of hand

-Spending at Christmas time always seems to get out of hand for two primary reasons.
+Spending at Christmas time always seems to get out of hand for two primary reasons in my household.

 - At the beginning of November I pull out last year’s list